FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 <div class="vue-component midi-pitches-counter" data-midi-url="/midi/Minuets_in_G_major.mid"></div>

-When someone is playing a song A, we use $\textbf{A}$ to denote the notes set of song A, and $\textbf{B}$ to denote the notes set which the user has played by now.
+When someone is playing a song A, let's use $\textbf{A}$ to denote the notes set of song A, and $\textbf{B}$ to denote the notes set which the user has played by now.
 Supposing the user's playing has no errors, we have $\textbf{B} \subseteq \textbf{A}$.
-And for another different song C, we have some change that $\textbf{B} \nsubseteq \textbf{C}$, or $\textbf{B} \cap \overline{\textbf{C}} \neq \phi$.
+And for another different song C, we have some chance that $\textbf{B} \nsubseteq \textbf{C}$, or $\textbf{B} \cap \overline{\textbf{C}} \neq \phi$.
-And as playing goes on, the chance of B over C keeps increasing.
+As playing goes on, the probability of B over C keeps increasing.

 We can just compare every pitch frequency one by one to perform the checking, but dozens integer comparing per song is a heavy cost for large library.
 We optimize this by coarsen pitch frequency histogram to several bit masks.
-Piano has 88 keys, rather than store 88 numbers vertically, we can also store them horizontally, i.e. use a 88 bits binary number, whose every bit represents one pitch's attendance/absence.
+Piano has 88 keys, rather than store 88 numbers vertically, we can also store them horizontally, i.e. by a 88 bits binary number, whose each bit represents one pitch's attendance/absence.
-Furthermore, we set N thresholds (for example: N=4), and use N bit masks to store if every pitch frequency number is over the corresponding threshold.
+Furthermore, we set **T** thresholds (for example: T=4), and use T bit masks to store if each pitch frequency number is over the corresponding threshold.

 To choose these thresholds reasonably, we plot the pitch frequency distribution graph for a typical music set, which contains hundreds popular classical and modern songs.